cmu-phil/tetrad-manual-rtd/docs/workflows/choose-an-algorithm.md

 ## 1. Which Assumptions Matter?

-Causal discovery relies on statistical patterns to infer causal structure.
+Causal discovery uses statistical patterns to infer aspects of causal structure.
 Because different algorithms depend on different assumptions, it is useful to be explicit—at least provisionally—about what you are assuming.

 ### 1.1.
 Causal Sufficiency